I am specialized in the evaluation and treatment of pediatric

 Elimination of Negative Oral Habits (e.g., Thumb Sucking)

-A comprehensive speech/language evaluation is conducted when your child has not yet been diagnosed or treated with a communication difficulty.
+A comprehensive evaluation is conducted when your child has not yet been diagnosed or treated with a communication an/or feeding difficulty.
 Evaluations consist of a combination of parent interviews, informal observation, and standardized testing.
-A full written report will then be provided detailing observations, whether therapy is warranted at this time, as well as treatment plans and strategies for caregivers to use to promote further speech/language development at home.
+A full written report will then be provided detailing observations, whether therapy is warranted at this time, as well as treatment plans and strategies for caregivers to use to promote further development of new skills at home.

-Speech/Language Therapy sessions enhance your child’s communication skills using various evidence based strategies and programs.
+Speech, Language, and Feeding Therapy sessions enhance your child’s skills using various evidence based strategies and programs.
 All sessions are planned around your child’s individual communication goals and interests.
 Collaboration with caregivers, teachers, and other therapists is key to your child’s success; all therapy sessions are accompanied with parent coaching programs.
-Sessions may vary in length from 30 to 60 minutes and can be scheduled on a weekly, bi-weekly, monthly basis, depending on your child’s age and current needs.

 If your child does not need speech/language or feeding/swallowing services at this time, but you are still interested in learning more about how you can support your child's communication and feeding skills development at home please reach out with questions and specific topics of interest.
 Workshops provide research based information, family specific activities to try at home, and answer any other additional questions that you might have.